leochilds/learnyounodetutorials/_posts/2014-07-10-Baby-Steps.markdown

 The computer goes through my code.
 Firstly, **i** has the value 2.
 Thanks.
 Is **i** less than the length of the input?
 The input length is 6 so yes.
 Add the value of 1 to the currently assigned value of **i**. **i** now has the value 3.
 Execute code block.
 Is **i** less than the process length?
 The input is 6 so yes.
 Add the value of 1 to the currently assigned value of **i**. **i** now has the value 4. ...etc

-Eventually, the value of i will reach 6, so the code will run 4 times, once for each argument.
+Eventually, the value of **i** will reach 6, so the code will run 4 times, once for each argument.
 Then the code will stop.
 Great, except we still haven't told the computer what to do if the condition is true.
 We want to add each number argument to the result variable.
-So how can we select the numbers from the console.
+So how can we select the numbers from the console?
 By using process.argv[].
-So for the first execution we want to take the first number which is the 3 item in the array.
+So for the first execution we want to take the first number which is the 3rd item in the array.
 By using the square brackets that would be position 2 (starts at 0 remember).
 So:

     process.argv[2]

 But then what about the other numbers?
-Well why don't we use i? i starts at the value 2 and increases everytime the code is run, so the code will sequentially run through each argument starting from position 2 until there are none left!
+Well, why don't we use **i**? **i** starts at the value 2 and increases everytime the code is run, so the code will sequentially run through each argument starting from position 2 until there are none left!

     process.argv[i]